Topics to be Learn:

 • Transport ovum from ovary to uterus.

-• Cornua or Isthmus: Opens into uterus.
+• Subdivisions: a) Infundibulum: With finger-like processes (fimbria), b) Ampulla: Site of fertilization. c) Cornua or Isthmus: Opens into uterus.

 Uterus (Womb):